 Top tips for spotting wildlife at Charlecote

 Here are our handy hints to increase your chances of spotting hidden nature and help you to get the most out of your wildlife-watching adventures at Charlecote.
-There's so much here at any time of year and we'd like our visitors to be able to make the most of this beautiful part of the Warwickshire countryside.
+There's so much to see here at any time of year and we'd like you to be able to make the most of this beautiful part of the Warwickshire countryside.

 Bring binoculars – you’ll see more if you keep your distance.

 Bring a magnifying glass – bugs, flowers and lichen are just as interesting as the big things.
 Be careful on a sunny day though – magnifying the sun’s rays onto wildlife can kill it.

 Do your homework with a little research on the web or at your local library.

 Pick up a pocket guide – our shop at Charlecote and the National Trust online shop have plenty to choose from.

 Don't get seen – bright clothing can alert deer or other animals to your presence; even your shadow can disturb bugs and insects.